MikeIbberson/site/content/projects/century.md

 recognized that their shop faced some technical constraints that might lend better to something less opinionated and headless.
-One of my deliverables was to audit the final product and ensure it met all criteria of _The Accessibility for Ontarians with Disabilities Act (AODA)_.
+One of my deliverables was to audit the final product and ensure it met all criteria of AODA.

 AODA had been particularly challenging because some UI patterns the site employed are notoriously tricky to